-Interest flate Risk is the risk that fair value or future cash outflows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest Rate Risk is the risk that fair value or future cash outflows of a financial instrument will fluctuate because of changes in market interest rates.
 An upward movement in the interest rate would adversely affect the borrowing cost of the Company.
-The Company is especied to long term and short - term borrowings.
-The Company manages interest rate would adversely affect the borrowing cost of the Company.
-The Company is especied to long term and short - term borrowings.
-The Company manages interest rate task by monitoring its mix of fixed and Roating rate instruments and taking actions as necessary to maintain an appropriate balance.
-The Company his not used any interest rate derivatives.
+The Company is exposed to long term and short - term borrowings.
+The Company manages interest rate risk by monitoring its mix of fixed and floating rate instruments and taking actions as necessary to maintain an appropriate balance.
+The Company has not used any interest rate derivatives.

-Exposure to Interest Rate Rick
+Exposure to Interest Rate Risk